 2. Breakdown of all the R&D expenses

 This information is submitted to AusIndustry, who subsequently provide a registration number after 7-10 working days.
-Once this is received, a R&D Tax Schedule is prepared to be filed with your tax return.
-After approximately 4-6 weeks, the applicant will either receive their cash back benefit (if the company made a loss) or tax saving (if the company made a profit).
+Once this is received, an R&D Tax Schedule is prepared to be filed with your tax return.
+After approximately 4-6 weeks, the applicant will either receive their cash back benefit (if the company made a loss) or tax savings (if the company made a profit).

 Can I claim salaries?